joebdi/joebdi/README.md

 The crackman says hello to you ,

 Damn , 🤔 i think i should  introduce  myself.
-My  parents gave me Kenese alain joel  as my name on this earth but you can call me The Crackma if it is too hard to pronounce.
+My  parents gave me Kenese alain joel  as my name on this  earth, but you can call me The Crackman if it is too hard to pronounce.

 I love to crack math puzzles indeed.